 Interested interning in Spain at Michelin Star restaurants, Tapas Bars, Pastry Shops?
 Here is the most current brochure describing the opportunities available to further your knowledge of Spanish culture, cuisine, and ingredients.
 Click below!

-Personal note: This is an amazing opportunity that should not be passed by.
+Personal note: This is an amazing opportunity.
 You will experience things that your average tourist could never see or do.
 If you have never visited another country, this is the PERFECT opportunity for you.
-You are with professionals who know the area and the people.
-Every person who has done this trip has caught the travel bug and wants to experience new places.
-Being a traveler makes you not only wiser, but more understanding of other people and their culture.
-Basically, making you a better person.
+You will be with professionals who know the area and the people.
+Every person who has taken one of our trips has caught the travel bug and wants to experience new places.
+Being a traveler makes you not only wiser but more understanding of other people and their culture.
 If you love food, wine, history, and making new friends, this is the trip for you!

 – Chef James Martin

 Previous Trip info